 3) What some of our readers have done is place (dry) potpourri in a jar with scents that cats do not like near the cords that are being chewed.

-To prevent possible toxicity, use a mason jar with a metal lid and poke small holes in the lid.
-You don't want your cat to be able to come in contact with the potpourri itself.
+Homemade solutions, however, might be a better option to prevent toxicity.
+Each cat is an individual, but most do not like citrus, so lemon should work well.
+Use a mason jar with a metal lid and poke small holes in the lid.
+You don't want your cat to get to the fruit itself.

 Also note that liquid potpourri can be toxic to cats

 and should never be used in a house with a cat.